andifalk/secure-oauth2-oidc-workshop/lab5/README.md

     * [Step 3: Run and test basic resource server](#step-3-run-and-test-static-resource-server)
     * [Step 4: Use new JWT based test approach](#step-4-use-new-approach-for-jwt-based-authorization-tests)

-The [Keycloak](https://keycloak.org) identity provider is not required any more for this lab.
+The [Keycloak](https://keycloak.org) identity provider is not required anymore for this lab.

 ## Learning Targets